moguchev/moguchev/README.md

 - 👋 Hi, I’m @moguchev
 - :cityscape: I’m working in OZON
-- 👀 I’m interested in architecture of highload services
+- 👀 I’m interested in architecture of highload services, mad of sportcars and keen on travel.
 - 📫 How to reach me: abracadabra.14@mail.ru

 <!---